-If you’re planning to get a job as crew on board a yacht, you’ll need to obtain an ENG1 Seafarer Medical Certificate or equivalent before you can begin working on board.
+If you’re planning to get a job as crew on board a yacht, you’ll need to get an ENG1 Seafarer Medical Certificate (or equivalent) before you can begin working.
 Here’s a look into what the ENG1 is, why you need it and how you can set about obtaining yours.

 The ENG1 is a medical examination set by the MCA (Maritime and Coastguard Agency) to assess whether individuals are fit to work on a seagoing vessel and perform duties at sea.
 You’ll need an ENG1 if you’re in charge of a ship (a captain), serving on a merchant ship, or a seafarer.
 You’ll also need an ENG1 for any UK Certificate of Competency (CoC).